 The best P2 & P3 smoke and dust masks in Australia

-This Summer’s tragic string of bushfires has cast Australia’s east coast in a thick, smokey haze.
-Sydney’s air quality can spell bad news for anyone with severe respiratory issues even on the best of days but this Summer, the AQI (air quality index) of Sydney has taken a nosedive.
-NSW Health has warned that Sydney is experiencing “some of the worst quality we’ve seen” and urged Australians to “take this seriously”.
+Last Summer’s tragic string of bushfires cast Australia’s east coast in a thick, smokey haze.
+Sydney’s air quality can spell bad news for anyone with severe respiratory issues even on the best of days but after the most recent bushfires, the AQI (air quality index) of Sydney took a nosedive.
+NSW Health warned that Sydney experienced “some of the worst [air] quality we’ve seen” and urged Australians to take the matter seriously.

 Something is usually better than nothing but not every face mask will protect you from inhaling smoke, and according to health experts, the paper-thin surgical masks sold at most chemists are practically useless.
 Then there’s the fit.
 Even the best dust masks won’t protect you very well if they aren’t fitted properly.
 People with beards?
 Forget about it.

-Unfortunately, it doesn’t look like things are going to clear up much until Summer is over so it might be time to invest in a dust mask (and an air purifier).
-Just make sure you pick the right type with our guide to the best P2 and P3 dust masks available in Australia.
+Just make sure you pick the right type with our guide to the best P2 and P3 dust masks available in Australia (and consider investing in a good air purifier).

 P2 and P3 dust mask buying guide

 - Look for “AS/NZS 1716:2012” – that means its compliant by Australian and New Zealand standards.